 This includes creating an initial plan and annual reports, making decisions for medical care, making decisions about where to live, making decisions about how to spend money, and advocating on their behalf.

-Unlike Guardianship, Guardianship Advocacy does not require a capacity hearing.
+Unlike Guardianship, Guardian Advocacy does not require a capacity hearing.

-Some of the alternatives to Guardianship and Guardianship Advocacy include ABLE accounts and special needs trusts.
+Some of the alternatives to Guardianship and Guardian Advocacy include ABLE accounts and special needs trusts.

 Schedule a Consultation Now